AlfioEmanueleFresta/practical-xss/worksheet.rst

 are in fact the other user: this will cause the website to log you in as the other user.

-Now return to the web application (The Terrible Website).
+Now return to the web application (A Terrible Website).

 Javascript code can be used to make HTTP requests in background.
 These are known as AJAX requests.
 These request can carry arbitrary data, including